Art Activism – Arts Council Malta, 2021

-I am currently a teaching assistant and visiting artist on Performance Practices 1, a first year undergraduate course that aims to introduce students to a range of practical performance skills, and develop their abilities as both theatre practitioners and critics.
-As well as supporting students to create their own pieces of theatre, I deliver a masterclass on my own practice.
-I was also a teaching assistant on Performance Practices 2, a sister course that focuses on making and exploring contemporary performance.
+I am currently a teaching assistant and visiting artist on Performance Practices 1 and 2, first year undergraduate courses that aim to introduce students to a range of practical performance skills, develop their abilities as both theatre practitioners and critics, and make and explore contemporary performance.
+As well as supporting students to create their own pieces of theatre, I deliver masterclasses on my own practice.

 How to be a Freelancer – University of Manchester, 2019